lakshman-reddy-sudo/sit-lms-notifier/README.md

 Built by **Narala Lakshman Reddy** (CSE, SIT-H) out of frustration with missing announcements.

-If this helped you never miss a test or drop below 75% attendance — share it with your classmates.
-The more of us who use it, the happier we all are. 😄
+If this helped you never miss a test or drop below 75% — share it with your classmates. 😄

 ---